Low Temperature SCR for NOx Reduction

 Tri-Mer offers three NOx reduction approaches:

 Catalysts are chemically formulated to allow this reaction to occur at different temperature ranges.
-The most commonly used catalysts require temperatures of 600oF to 1100oF to achieve high levels of effectiveness while consuming reasonable quantities of catalyst material.
+The most commonly used catalysts require temperatures of 600°F to 1100°F to achieve high levels of effectiveness while consuming reasonable quantities of catalyst material.
 Tri-Mer offers SCR units in this temperature range.
 Yet many applications that require NOx reduction do not have gas stream temperatures high enough to make these conventional catalysts effective.

-Low Temperature NOx Catalyst
+Low Temperature NOx Catalyst for SCR

-When would low-temp SCR be utilized?
+When would low-temp SCR be used?

-There must be a high-functioning multi-field ESP, a fabric filter baghouse (less feasible as temperatures approach 400oF), or the standard UltraTemp filter, which is effective to 1650oF.
-(See: Ceramic Filters / Hot Gas Filtration) In rare instances, such as natural gas combustion, PM is inherently low.
+There must be a high-functioning multi-field ESP, a fabric filter baghouse (less feasible as temperatures approach 500°F), or the standard Ceramic Filter System, which is effective to 1650°F. (See: Ceramic Filters / Hot Gas Filtration) In rare instances, such as natural gas combustion, PM is inherently low.

 Tri-Mer Corporation offers more NOx reduction technologies than any company, worldwide.

-© Copyright 2012 Tri-Mer Corporation
+© Copyright 2016 Tri-Mer Corporation